-RCMP death and survivor benefits can be complicated, making it imperative the family is properly advised and are provided assistance with accurately completing all of the required administrative paperwork.
+RCMP death and survivor benefits can be complicated making it imperative the family is properly advised and are provided assistance with accurately completing all of the required administrative paperwork.
 The i/c Finance may have a team of individuals assigned to assist and will be provided assistance from representatives of National Compensation Services.
 These representatives are subject matter experts and their expertise is essential to ensuring all necessary administrative paperwork is filled out correctly and expeditiously.
-The i/c Finance reports directly to the TC and/or the Command Triangle.